-Our first philanthropy is, CASA, or Court Appointed Special Advocates.
-CASA was founded in 1977 with the aim of aiding children within the foster care system.
+CASA (Court Appointed Special Advocates): CASA was founded in 1977 with the aim of aiding children within the foster care system.
 CASA provides training to volunteers who in turn advocate on behalf of a child within the foster care system.
 The volunteers retain educational and visitation rights, and get to know the child on a personal basis.
 They directly advocate for the child in court hearings, and utilize their advocacy to ensure the child finds a safe and permanent home.
 Kappa Alpha Theta is currently supporting a $1 million initiative to support CASA.

-Our second philanthropy is the Kappa Alpha Theta Foundation.
-The Kappa Alpha Theta Foundation was founded with the mantra of Sisters Supporting Sisters.
+Kappa Alpha Theta Foundation: The foundation was founded with the mantra of Sisters Supporting Sisters.
 The Theta Foundation supports its members and alumnae through grants and scholarships with the goal of supporting their academic and professional success.

 Kappa Kappa Gamma

-Reading is Fundamental: This is one of our national philanthropies where we support the nation's largest children's literacy non-profit that ensures all children have access to books, as well as have the ability to read.
-To raise money for this cause, we hold an event every year called Reading is Key, where we go to local friendly centers in Orange and read to the children and provide them with books.
+Reading is Fundamental: This is one of their national philanthropies where they support the nation's largest children's literacy non-profit that ensures all children have access to books, as well as have the ability to read.
+To raise money for this cause, they hold an event every year called Reading is Key, where they go to local friendly centers in Orange and read to the children and provide them with books.

-Fleurish: Fleurish is our chapter's pride and joy where we dedicate an entire week to promoting a specific cause, whether it be female empowerment or the choose love movement.
+Fleurish: Fleurish is their chapter's pride and joy where they dedicate an entire week to promoting a specific cause, whether it be female empowerment or the choose love movement.
 Each event throughout the week is specific to a certain message we are promoting that day, and at the end of the week to cap it all off we bring in a well-known speaker to discuss these topics.
-All of the money raised from ticket sales go toward our philanthropy.
+All of the money raised from ticket sales go toward their philanthropy.

-The Kappa Kappa Gamma Foundation: This is our other national philanthropy that supports Kappa women through the funding of educational programs, as well as financial assistance through scholarships and grants.
+The Kappa Kappa Gamma Foundation: This is their other national philanthropy that supports Kappa women through the funding of educational programs, as well as financial assistance through scholarships and grants.

-Girls Academy: We have been selected as one of few chapters to participate in Girls Academy, which is an overnight retreat focused on the empowerment of middle school girls.
-Our chapter gets to assist a local middle school in programs for young girls focusing on their well-being and self-confidence.
+Girls Academy: Kappa has been selected as one of few chapters to participate in Girls Academy, which is an overnight retreat focused on the empowerment of middle school girls.
+Their chapter gets to assist a local middle school in programs for young girls focusing on their well-being and self-confidence.